ros2/rosbag2/docs/design/rosbag2_record_replay_service.md

 ### Expand the 'play' command

 Add 2 parameters.
-- `-S [ServiceName1 ...]` or `--services [ServiceName1 ...]` (TBD: Not sure whether this is needed.)
+- `--services ServiceName1 [[ServiceName2 ...]`

-    Replay service events.
-If there is no service name set, all recorded service events are played.
-User can use `ros2 service echo ServiceName` to check different service events.
+    Decide which services will be played.

-- `--services-requests [ServiceName1 ...]`
+- `--service-request-mode`

-    Replay request with recorded sequence and interval.
-If there is no service name set, all recorded service request are sent.
+    Replay service request with recorded sequence and interval instead of playing service event message.

 Other parameters need to be checked one by one.
 If it is unsuitable for playing service event, the description of parameter should be updated to mention this limitation.